Randy Williams (baseball)

 Randall Duane Williams (born September 18, 1975) is an American former professional baseball pitcher.
-He played with the Seattle Mariners, San Diego Padres, Colorado Rockies, Chicago White Sox and Boston Red Sox of Major League Baseball (MLB) from 2004–2011.
+He played with the Seattle Mariners, San Diego Padres, Colorado Rockies, Chicago White Sox and Boston Red Sox of Major League Baseball (MLB) from 2004 to 2011.
 Williams played college baseball for the Lamar University Cardinals.

 Career

 Drafted by the Chicago Cubs in the 12th round of the 1997 MLB draft, Williams was released by the Cubs on March 24, 2001.
 He played all of 2002 with the independent Central Baseball League for the Edinburg Roadrunners.
 In 42 games, he had a 1.42 ERA and 77 strikeouts.